satyakonmsft/skype-docs/Skype/Trusted-Application-API/docs/SfBRegistration.md

 # Registering a Trusted Application in Skype for Business Online
+[!NOTE] The Trusted Application API is in Developer Preview and not licensed for production usage.
+As part of Microsoft’s intellgent communications vision, we’re building extensible communications capabilities into Teams.
+For more Teams Developer information, check out https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/calls-and-meetings/registering-calling-bot

 Each Trusted Application must be registered against the Skype for Business Online Platform Service.
 There are two registration steps for a Trusted Application against Skype for Business Online: